 Flocker can be installed using one of the 2 ways:

-You can use CloudFormation template to install Flocker on Ubuntu
+You can use the CloudFormation template to install Flocker on Ubuntu

 Install it manually from the link given below: